wxGlade/wxGlade/sphinx/tutorial.rst

 * add a sizer to the notebook pane (with a single slot)
 * add a text control to the sizer slot
-* set the layout: Proportion 1 and ``wxEXPAND´´ such that the text control will fill the whole page
+* set the layout: Proportion 1 and ``wxEXPAND`` such that the text control will fill the whole page
 * set the widget style to wxTE_MULTILINE and wxTE_READONLY
 * set the widget background color to ``#d4d0c8``